-This fall, I took a week-long solo trip to Seattle, mostly to try the many coffee shops there and just explore the area.
-After taking over 2,000 photos, I’ve culled it down to 140 photos that best represent my Seattle solo vacation.
+This fall, I took a week-long solo vacation to Seattle, mostly to try the many coffee shops there and just explore the area.
+After taking over 2,000 photos, I’ve culled it down to 140 photos that best represent my trip.
 These pictures are mostly in chronological order, though I rearranged a couple of photos, such as grouping all the cat photos together or putting exterior shots of coffee shops before interior shots.
-Considering that it was a “no agenda” vacation, I ended up doing a lot more than I planned, and still didn’t see all I wanted to see.
+Considering that it was a “no agenda” solo vacation, I ended up doing a lot more than I planned, and still didn’t see all I wanted to see.

 I ended up getting a Ford Mustang convertible.
 A big step up from my Buick.
 Too bad I didn’t really need it that much.
 (Seattle is pretty walkable.)